Semantic Erosion

 The Zero-Click Condition

-Users increasingly encounter concepts through AI-generated summaries rather than primary texts.
+In the Zero-Click Internet, users increasingly encounter concepts through summaries rather than primary texts.

-When definitions are mis-summarized at scale, those summaries become default interpretations.
+When definitions are mis-summarized at scale, those summaries begin to function as the public version of the concept.

 See: